yonatanrozin/Max-Pink-Trombone/README.md

 # Max Pink Trombone
-A headless Max/MSP port of the fantastic [Pink Trombone](https://dood.al/pinktrombone/) vocal synthesizer.
+A Max/MSP port of the fantastic [Pink Trombone](https://dood.al/pinktrombone/) vocal synthesizer.

 ## Usage
 - ```git clone``` this repo into a local folder of your choice or download the ZIP file.